MatthijsKamstra/haxejs/03vanillajs/example.md

 ## Click

-An example how to write it in plain javascript
+An example how to write it in plain JavaScript

 **jQuery**
 ```